 Scenarios can be defined with reference to historic events or based on forward-looking, hypothetical events that could impact the CSS(E)L's positions, capital, or profitability.
-The scenarios used within the Company are reviewed at the relevant risk committees as well as by a dedicated scenario design forum.
+The scenarios used within the Company are reviewed at the relevant risk committees.
 The scenarios used within the Company continuously evolve to reflect changes in market conditions and any change in business strategy.